-ABSTRACT: COMSOL Multiphysics 5.3 was used to simulate various microwave conditions to better understand how to optimize transfer and geometry for used with the Jefferson Lab Hall B dual polarization target.
-These studies are meant to study both the less understood behavior of microwaves in a cryostat but also the validity of the COMSOL suite for this particular application.
-We use our simulations of microwaves at 140 GHz to showed the behavior of guided waves both in the presence and absence of boundary conditions.
-Variation of parameters of waveguides, horns, and cavities revealed resonance conditions that can be used to optimized cryostat design.
-Geometries several orders of magnitude larger than the wavelength could not be effectively modeled in 3D, but were modeled using a 2D axially symmetric analog.
+ABSTRACT: COMSOL Multiphysics can be used to simulate various microwave irradiation conditions for dynamically polarized targets.
+These studies are meant to explore both the less understood behavior of microwave irradiation in a cryostat but also the validity of COMSOL for some practical applications.
+The proposed Hall B dual helicity target system is used to set the stage for a range of microwave irradiation simulations.
+Simulations of waveguides, horns, and cavities are used in the demonstrations, indicating some clear limitations in the softwares capacity.
+Some interesting resonance conditions are noted along with a general empirical comparison.
+Geometries of several orders of magnitude larger than the microwave wavelength could not be effectively modeled in 3D, but certain configurations can be using a simplified 2D analog.